 Wysocki way back after first round in Peoria

-August 19, 2016 by Steve Hill in Livewire with 0 comments
+August 19, 2016 by Steve Hill in Livewire, News with 0 comments

 Three of the top four finishers at last week’s PDGA Professional Disc Golf World Championships picked up where they left off yesterday at the Ledgestone Open in Peoria, Illinois.